pgeovany/one-argument-c-compiler/README.md

   1 - Open a terminal and type: vi .bash_aliases
   2 - Hit i to enter in the insert mode
   3 - Type: alias mcc='~/.mcc'
   4 - Hit Esc to enter in the command mode, then type: :wq

+After doing this, you will just need to type "mcc" to run the program instead of "./.mcc".